Introduction¶

 Note

-The virtual disk can also be partitioned before being formated.
+The virtual disk can also be partitioned before being formatted.

-This disk can be moved from one virtual machine to another.
-For doing this, you have to umount it correctly:
+This disk can be moved from one virtual machine to another. in order to do this, you first have to unmount it correctly:

 Note